- Majors & Minors

 Note: If you haven't already created your VIP@UND account, you'll need to create an account to access the online application form.

-Request that your official college transcripts be sent directly from all previously attended colleges and/or universities to:
+Request that your official college and high school transcripts* be sent directly from all previously attended schools (including any study abroad coursework**) to:

 UND Office of Admissions